jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-was ready to ask help of any one; so, when the Rabbit came near her, she began, in a low, timid voice, ‘If you please, sir – ’ The Rabbit started violently, dropped the white kid gloves and the fan, and skurried away into the darkness as hard as he could go.
+was ready to ask help of any one; so, when the Rabbit came near her, she began, in a low, timid voice, ‘If you please, sir – ’ The Rabbit started vi- olently, dropped the white kid gloves and the fan, and skurried away into the darkness as hard as he could go.
 Alice took up the fan and gloves, and, as the hall was very hot, she kept fanning herself all the time she went on talking, ‘Dear, dear!
 How queer everything is to-